Make an Omelette with Breaking Eggs: Zero-Shot Learning for Novel Attribute Synthesis: ZSLA: Proposed Method

 Note that, as our union function $\mathbb{U}$ has no trainable parameters (since it is simply an average operation), the gradient of $\mathcal{L}_{rec}$ is propagated to focus on learning the parameters of our transformer for the intersection function $\mathbb{I}$.
 In other words, we expect that the transformer is so powerful to be capable of extracting the base attributes where their averages are informative enough to act as the detectors for the synthesized attributes.
-Furthermore, in order to fully leverage the seen attributes for training our decompose-and-reassemble procedure, we have the particular training scheme follows Algorithm~\ref{alg:1}. }
+Note that in order to fully leverage the seen attributes for training our decompose-and-reassemble procedure, we have a particular training scheme where its algorithm and the implementation details are shown in the Appendix.~\ref{appendix:algorithm}.}